 Hybrid church, Micro church, online groups, in-person attendance, and we haven’t yet imagined what is coming next.

 Reach and impact are more important than size, but we can never let that become an excuse for lack of zeal or drifting into a comfort zone.
 Life change has always been the true measure of a great church.

 The Church is changing, but its potential is greater than ever.

 How we think and lead will impact our outcomes.

 1) It’s never been about the organization.

 It’s always been about the body of Christ, not an organization.
 However, the Church as we know it was God’s idea.
 God allowed the supernatural realm to invade the natural realm.
 He knew that was necessary to reach people where they are.

-God allowed us to “organize” so we could worship Him, care for one another, and reach others who don’t believe.
+God allowed us to “organize” so we could more effectively worship Him, care for one another and reach others who don’t believe.

 The church as an organization is flawed.
 We can neither escape or excuse that.
 We are to embrace it and make it better.
 The churches in Ephesus, Corinth, Galatia, Thessalonica – and so many more, were all flawed.
 That didn’t stop the early church.

-We get to get up every morning and lead change in order for the church to become more effective.
+We get to get up every morning and lead change, so the church becomes more effective.